-Attempting to follow up Kumar Rocker’s no-hitter is no easy task, but Commodores starter Matt Hickman did as good a job as anyone.
+Attempting to follow up Kumar Rocker’s no-hitter is no easy task, but Commodores starter Mason Hickman did as good a job as anyone.
 The sophomore right-hander tossed four innings of two-run ball, striking out nine in the process.
 Two solo home runs from the Blue Devils’ Rudy Maxwell and Michael Rothenberg were the only blemishes on Hickman's statline.

 After a pitchers' duel highlighted Saturday night, it didn’t take long for the scoring to begin this time around.
 Martin's leadoff shot set the tone, falling just out of the reach of a leaping Kennie Taylor.
 Taylor surprisingly returned to action Sunday after getting hit in the face by a Rocker fastball Saturday night.

 “Once all the images showed up, that everything was all clear, I was all in to play in this game,” Taylor said.
 “I already missed one Game 3 of super regionals last year, and I wasn’t going to miss another one.”

 The scoring didn’t stop there for the Commodores.
 After Chillari got right fielder JJ Bleday to groundout, continuing the slugger’s series-long slump, shortstop Ethan Paul reached on an infield single.
 The speedy senior then stole second and third before catcher Phillip Clarke drew a seven-pitch walk to put two men on for DeMarco.